Dexter2099/Dexter2099/README.md

 - 👋 Hi, I’m Dexter.
-- 👀 I’m looking for a role as a junior software developer
+- 👀 I’m looking for a role as a Junior Software Developer
 - 🌱 I’m a Masters of Information Technology Graduate from the Queensland University of Technology, majoring in computer science
 - 📫 How to reach me: dexter.mehta01@gmail.com
 - Check out https://dexter2099.github.io/